Twilliams073/SafePiGeneral/README.md

 # SafePiGeneral

-Required dependencies: JDK 17, node.js, npm, etc.
+Required dependencies: JDK 17, node.js, and npm

-May require others that were already installed for me

 Frontend may require node_modules to be added to the root folder (folder containing package.json)